rickli-cloud/headscale-static-admin/README.md

     container_name: headscale-admin
     pull_policy: always
     restart: always
-    read_only: true
     ports:
       - 80:80/tcp
 ```

 ### Static content

-You can download a build on the release page.
+You can download a archive containing the static content for each version on the release page.

 ### Build your own